Edgarkimbugwe/CLMP-Detector/README.md

 ## Business Requirements

 On conducting an [interview with Marianne McGuineys](https://github.com/Edgarkimbugwe/CLMP-Detector/wiki/Business-understanding-interview) the head of IT and Innovation at Farmy & Foods, the primary business requirement for this project was to build a robust system for early detection of powdery mildew on cherry leaves.
-The system must accurately differentiate between healthy and infected leaves, enabling farmers and agriculturalists to take timely actions to protect crops.
+The system must accurately differentiate between healthy and infected leaves, enabling Farmy & Foods to take timely actions to protect crops.
 To ensure reliability in real-world applications, the model must achieve a target accuracy of at least 97%, which is critical for minimizing false positives and negatives.

 Additionally, the system should be integrated into a user-friendly dashboard where users, with little to no technical background, can easily upload images and receive real-time predictions.
 The solution must be scalable to handle other crops or plant diseases in the future, and the platform must be web-based to allow access across various devices, including mobile and desktop platforms, with minimal maintenance or technical intervention required.